 The Society’s membership mainly consists of regular and student (individual) members and supporting (corporate) members.
 The most important event of JSBi is the General Meeting, which is held once a year and to which all the members are requested to participate.
 Until 2006, the General Meeting had been held as a part of an international meeting, GIW (International Conference on Genome Informatics, former Genome Informatics Workshop).
 Since GIW becomes an official meeting of AASBi from 2007, the General Meetings are held independently in Japan.

-Other activities include the proposal of a standard curriculum for bioinformatics education in universities and graduate schools and the editing of an encyclopedia of bioinformatics (in Japanese).
+Holding Special Interest Groups (SIGs) and Regional Working Groups, presenting Oxford Journals-JSBi Prize, and publishing News Letters are main activities of JSBi.
+Other activities include managing Bioinformatics Engineer Examination, developing a standard curriculum for bioinformatics education in universities and graduate schools, and publishing the encyclopedia and a textbook of bioinformatics (in Japanese).
 The encyclopedia, written by hundreds of JSBi members and researchers in related areas, was published by Kyoritsu Shuppan.
 Co.
-Ltd. in 2006.
-Newsletters are delivered to JSBi members twice a year.
-Summer schools for students and young scientists are organized and financially supported annually by JSBi.
+Ltd.